top of page

 A program for Elementary School aged students, who are not enrolled in a Catholic School.

-The goal of our Life Teen program is to provide a safe and fun place for middle schoolers to find a solid Catholic community, get answers to their questions, and experience Jesus in a profound and personal way, helping our youth become life-long disciples.
-Starting on September 17th, they meet on the 1st Wednesdays of the month from 6:30 - 8:00pm, and on the 3rd Wednesdays, from 6:45 - 8:15pm.
+Life Teen provides a safe and fun place for middle schoolers to find a solid Catholic community, get answers to their questions, and experience Jesus in a profound and personal way, helping our youth become life-long disciples.
+Next year, we hope to have both a Middle School Program and a separate High School Program.
+If you are interested, please contact Meghan Flemming at Meghan.Flemming@archbalt.org.

 Colorful Geometric Upcoming Calendar of Events Poster-1.jpg